pablobernabeu/website-files/content/post/2021-07-21-surviving-discrimination-and-confronting-it/index.md

 ## Conclusion

-The university and the academia are formed of members of society.
+The university and the academia are formed by members of society.
 Logically, therefore, care must taken to ward off discriminatory tendencies that exist in society.

 If you have suffered discrimination, or you are a potential target for it, please ensure that you are aware of this plague.
 Regardless of the rank that a given type of discrimination occupies in the social agenda, no discrimination should be tolerated.
 In addition to being unethical, discrimination breaches human and fundamental rights, national laws and institutional rules.